Alburgh–Noyan Border Crossing

-Note that CBP currently (and historically) spells the border station "Alburg", while the municipality changed its spelling to "Alburgh" in 2006.
+Note that while CBP currently (and historically) spells the border station "Alburg", the municipality changed its spelling to "Alburgh" in 2006.

 History

 Prior to the construction of the joint border station, both the US and Canada had their own border stations at this location.
 These stations were responsible for collecting duty and performing inspections on vehicles crossing the border at several nearby north–south roads.
 Signs directed traffic to report for inspection.